ucsb/campus-cloud-docs/pages/getting-started.md

 ### [Consultation](#consult)

 *   Consult with your local IT staff.
-They may have processes and protocols in place for sharing responsibility for your AWS or Azure Account(s).
+They may have processes and protocols in place for sharing responsibility for your Campus Cloud Account(s).
 *   Consult with the Campus Cloud Team.

 ## [Budgeting](#budgeting)